 Baby changing stations and tables can be found in all public restrooms inside of Nationals Park.

 No bags larger than 16"x16"x8" will be allowed into Nationals Park.
 All bags are subject to inspection.
 Guests are prohibited from bringing hard containers into Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

-Baseball bats may not be brought into Nationals Park (other than miniature souvenir bats purchased at any of the Team Stores or Kiosks within Nationals Park).
+Baseball bats may not be brought into Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Guests are invited to watch batting practice upon the opening of gates.
 The Center Field Gate will open approximately 2 1/2 hours prior to the start of each game.
 All other gates will open approximately 1 1/2 hours prior to the start of each game.
 Batting practice times are approximate and subject to change without prior notification and at the discretion of either team.
 See GATE OPENING TIMES.

-Glass, metal or plastic containers (except for factory-sealed, plastic water bottles no larger than one liter, kids juice boxes, insulin containers, baby food and empty water bottles) are prohibited at Nationals Park.
+Metal, plastic or glass containers of any kind (except for clear, factory-sealed plastic water bottles no larger than one liter, juice boxes, insulin containers and baby food).
 Only one bottle of water per person will be permitted.
 See GUEST CONDUCT POLICY (Prohibited Items).

 The Nationals Park Main Box Office is located outside the Center Field Gate.